iFixit/Matryoshka/README.md

 ### MultiScope

 Uses multiple scopes to store keys.
 Stores the scope or scopes in one backend and the scoped values in another.
-This primarily allows storing a scope in a shared but slower-to-acccess backend (for easily deletion), while storing the values in a local and faster backend for speedy access.
+This primarily allows storing a scope in a shared but slower-to-acccess backend (for easy deletion), while storing the values in a local and faster backend for speedy access.

 ```php
 $scope1 = new Matryoshka\Scope($remoteMemcache, 'scope1');